Teens and Income Taxes

 Getting a real job and a paycheck can be really exciting for teens.
 Not only will that spending money help them be able to have more fun, but it also can be instrumental in helping them become a more independent and responsible person.

-When tax season rolls around, it can be confusing for teens and their parents about how to file an income tax return for a minor.
+When tax season rolls around, it can be confusing for teens and their parents to know how to file an income tax return for a minor.

 Here are the five things you and your teen should know about income tax: